lena-reimann/CONCLUDE/README.md

 For the basic model setup, please see Reimann et al. (2021): Accounting for internal migration in spatial population projections-a gravity-based modeling approach using the Shared Socioeconomic Pathways.
 In: Environ Res Lett 16, 074025.
 DOI: https://doi.org/10.1088/1748-9326/ac0b66.

-For the sea-level rise-induced migration and adaptation policies model setup, please see Reimann et al. (2022): xxxxx.
+For the sea-level rise-induced migration and adaptation policies extended model setup, please see Reimann et al. (2022): xxxxx.
 DOI: xxxxxxxx.